gemi254/ConfigAssist-ESP32-ESP8266/examples/ConfigAssist-FirmwareCheck/README.txt

         }

 4. Set the default value of variable ``firmware_url``.
-    * In you project at your VARIABLES_DEF_JSON (ConfigAssist-FirmwareCheck.ino line 55).
+    * In you project at your VARIABLES_DEF_YAML (ConfigAssist-FirmwareCheck.ino line 55).

 6. In you project, define your current firmware version.
     *  char FIRMWARE_VERSION[] = "1.0.0";